TrackerJack/TrackerJack/docs/source/panel_options.rst

     .. image:: images/AEPanelAdd1.png
         :alt: Select Trackers button

-2. Create new nulls and/or solids in your composition.
+2. Create new nulls and or solids in your composition.
     .. image:: images/SelectItems.gif
         :alt: Add Pointcloud Name